timothyrubin/DependencyLDA/README.md

 ### Final Predictions, and evaluation of predictions (all models):

-1. Compute final predictions for test-documents and then compute statistics
+Compute final predictions for test-documents and then compute statistics:
  * Code for computing averaged predictions across all test-chains for all test-documents, and then evaluating these predictions are in the subdirectories:
  * **Dependency-LDA**: "/Test_DependencyLDA_TestDocuments/Compute_TotalDP_Predictions_New_V05"
  * **Prior-LDA**:		"/Test_PriorLDA_TestDocuments/Compute_TotalDP_Predictions_New_V05"

- * The functions to run within each of these subdirectories are:
+ Within each of the above subdirectories, do the following two steps:

  Run the following script to average predictions on test-documents, across chains: